Karuka: Cultivars

-Distribution
+Distribution and habitat

 Giulianetti's type specimens were collected from Vanapa, British New Guinea (now southern Papua New Guinea).
-The tree can be found cultivated or wild on New Guinea, both in PNG and Papua province.
+The tree can be found cultivated or wild on New Guinea, both in PNG and Indonesia (Central Papua & Highland Papua).
 Wild trees are found on the Huon Peninsula and in the highlands of New Guinea's central cordillera.
 In Papua New Guinea, the tree is most commonly grown in Southern Highlands, Western Highlands, Eastern Highlands, Enga, and Chimbu Provinces, and it is found in all provinces on the mainland except East Sepik.
 It grows in montane forests between 1,300 and 3,300 m in elevation in areas that get 2–5 m mean annual precipitation.
 It grows in both dry and wet soils, but prefers good soil fertility.
 Trees will grow in clumped groups of 5 to 10 individuals per hectare.

 Ecology

 Karuka produces fruit around February, with an occasional secondary season in July.
 Typically each branch will only flower every other year.
 The natural pollination syndrome is unknown, but the flowers can be pollinated by humans.
 Seed dispersal is by humans, birds, and other animals.
 According to the Kalam people of Madang Province, the Lorentz's mosaic-tailed rat (Paramelomys lorentzii) helps spread karuka seeds.
 A fallen syncarp will disintegrate completely in about 3 days in the forest.

-Fungal pests of karuka include leaf spot, diffuse leaf spot, black leaf mould (Lembosia pandani), sooty mold (Meliola juttingii), and fungus on seeds (Macrophoma pandani).
+Fungal pests of karuka include leaf spot, diffuse leaf spot, black leaf mould (Lembosia pandani), sooty mould (Meliola juttingii), and fungus on seeds (Macrophoma pandani).
 The leaf moulds do not do much damage.
 The sooty mould seems to grow on insect frass.
-The black leaf mold only affects some varieties.
+The black leaf mould only affects some varieties.

 The bacteria Pectobacterium carotovorum subsp. carotovorum can also cause bacterial soft rot and necrosis on the leaves, but causes more severe damage to the related species Pandanus conoideus.

-Longhorn grasshoppers (Tettigoniidae) are serious insect pests.
-Segestes gracilis and Segestidea montana eat the leaves and can sometimes kill trees.
+Bush crickets are serious insect pests, including Segestes gracilis and Segestidea montana, which eat the leaves and can sometimes kill trees.
 Growers will stuff leaves and grass in between the leaves of the crown to keep insects out.
 An unknown species of black grub will burrow into the cluster and eat the spongy core, causing the nuts to turn black and the whole bunch to fall off the tree.
 Woodboring beetles sometimes attack the prop root of the tree.

 Possums also eat the nuts, as do rodents such as squirrel-toothed rats (Anisomys imitator), eastern white-eared giant rats (Hyomys goliath), Rothschild's woolly rats (Mallomys rothschildi), and giant naked-tailed rats (Uromys anak).
 Growers will put platforms or other obstacles on the trunks of trees to keep the pests out.

-Harvested nuts are often beset by rats and cockroaches.
+Harvested nuts are often damaged by rats and cockroaches.
 Hanging nuts in the smoky areas above fires can prevent this, but after a while the taste of the nuts is affected.